 DCLA Art Fund Grants support returning applicants previously awarded a Premier Grant.

-This grant category is for individual Staten Island artists, collaborative groups of individuals, and community arts and cultural organizations who produce art or cultural programming.
+This grant category is for individual Staten Island artists and art collectives who produce art or cultural programming.
 All projects must include a public component or simply a public sharing of work (for example, an exhibition/showing at a local venue).

 All art and artistic cultural disciplines are considered, including music, dance, digital/new media, film/video/animation, folk arts, humanities and cultural studies, interdisciplinary events/festivals, literature, public art, theatre, and performing and visual arts.
 No conduit or 501(c)3 is required.